flyandancexo/FDxUISP/README.md

-# FDxUISP
+# FDxUISP - Ultimate Optimized USBasp Programmer 10KB/s++

+USBasp is a programmer based on the V-USB project, a virtual software-based USB device simulator.
+A programmer transfers compiled machine code into an MCU, so in that sense, a programmer is an uploader.

 <p align="center">
   <img src="img/FDxUISP.png" alt="FDxUISP and Juno USBasp 2.0" width="100%">
 </p>

-USBasp is a programmer based on the V-USB project, a virtual software-based USB device simulator.
-A programmer transfers compiled machine code into an MCU, so in that sense, a programmer is an uploader.

 **Juno USBasp 2.0** is my second PCB design.
 It measures only **28 × 12 mm**, probably the world's smallest USBasp hardware.
 The firmware is christened **FDxUISP**.
 Everything, including V-USB, has been rewritten and optimized, with lightning-fast **13.05 kB/s write** and **14.22 kB/s read** speeds recorded.